cleveland-metroparks/neo_motus/interpretation_white_paper.md

 <img src="motus_clnp_antennas.JPG" alt="CLNP MOTUS receiver" width="300"/><img src="CLNP_MOTUS_sensor.JPG" alt="CLNP MOTUS sensor" width="300"/>

-These images show antennas and sensor computer for one of the MOTUS receiver at the Cleveland Lakefront Nature Preserve that Cleveland Metroparks maintains.
+These images show antennas and sensor computer for the MOTUS receiver at the Cleveland Lakefront Nature Preserve that Cleveland Metroparks maintains.
 This reciever was funded by a grant from the Foley Fund in 2019.

 ## What is MOTUS.org